timothymhuang/timothymhuang/TI-Basic/Scoreboard/README.md

 This will reset the score of all players including players that are currently not visible.
 #### Exit
 Exit the program.
+## Other Notes
+The scores and amount of players is stored in the list ⌊SCORE The player names are stored in strings Str1, Str 2, ..., Str9.